 WS-Addressing Support

 WS-Addressing is a part of core Web services infrastructure.
-To facilitate interoperability and to provide a common baseline, this profile requires compliant clients and services to provide support for WS-Addressing Core, WS-Addressing SOAP Binding and WS-Addressing Metadata, as modified by this Profile.
+To facilitate interoperability and to provide a common baseline, profiling of WS-Addressing is focusing on WS-Addressing Core, WS-Addressing SOAP Binding and WS-Addressing Metadata.

 Support for WS-Addressing by a specific "service" is optional.
 However, a service may require the use of WS-Addressing, in which case, for successful interaction with that service, a client will need to support it.